Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Key challenges and Open Research Directions

-To address these challenges, CF-ISAC systems may employ disciplined local oscillators synchronized via Global Positioning Systems (GPS) or fronthaul-based coordination protocols \cite{Cheng2024}.
-However, as the number of spatial distributed APs increases, achieving and maintaining precise synchronization becomes more complex.
-Non-ideal clock behaviors, such as phase noise and jitter, introduce additional errors that distort processed echo signals, degrading detection accuracy and overall system performance~\cite{Cheng2024}.
+{To mitigate these issues, CF-ISAC systems can employ disciplined local oscillators, fronthaul-assisted phase tracking, or hybrid synchronization frameworks that combine hardware-based stabilization (e.g., temperature-compensated oscillators) with software-based correction (e.g., adaptive phase feedback)~{\cite{Cheng2024}}.
+Such hybrid approaches will be critical for large-scale CF-ISAC deployments, where synchronization, calibration, and hardware impairments collectively determine sensing precision and communication reliability~{\cite{Cheng2024}}.
+However, as the number of spatially distributed APs increases, achieving and maintaining precise synchronization and calibration becomes more complex.
+Non-ideal clock behaviors, such as phase noise and jitter, introduce additional errors that distort processed echo signals, degrading detection accuracy and overall system performance~{\cite{Cheng2024}}.}